beryllium/TwigAnsiExtension/README.md

 ### Current Status

 At the moment this is just a quick prototype, I haven't even tested the theme support.
-In my local environemnt, I'm using the "colordiff" system utility to generate sample ANSI output.
+In my local environment, I'm using the "colordiff" system utility to generate sample ANSI output.
 Other examples of ANSI output include PHPUnit with colors enabled, and especially PHPUnit results with [NyanCat](https://github.com/whatthejeff/nyancat-phpunit-resultprinter) output enabled (although I don't think streaming would work).